-On this page we suggest some basic and quick steps you can take to gather information about about a particular neighbourhood in Britain or Northern Ireland.
+On this page we suggest some basic and quick steps you can undertake a community audit, and gather information about a particular neighbourhood in Britain or Northern Ireland.

-contents: introduction · quick statistical profile · census material · local authority statistics and other material · crime · other searches · your local library and agencies in the area · further reading
+contents: introducing community audits and profiles · quick statistical profile · census material · local authority statistics and other material · crime · other searches · your local library and agencies in the area · further reading

-UK Local Area takes you straight to statistics about deprivation and crime.
+UK Local Area takes you straight to statistics about deprivation and crime in local communities and neighbourhoods.
 It rates areas on housing, employment, income deprivation, barriers to services, health etc. Their Help/FAQ area gives a useful brief breakdown of their terms and sources.

-FindaHood is great if you want to audit or profile a neighbourhood in England (it is gradually expanding its reach).
-It provides a breakdown of school results, age of residents, family structure, crime results, occupations, religious affiliations and some details about gardens and greenspaces.
+FindaHood is great if you want to audit or profile a neighbourhood or community in England (it is gradually expanding its reach).
+It provides a breakdown of school results, age of residents, family structure, crime results, occupations, religious affiliations and some details about gardens and green spaces.

 - Who we are